airbnb/lottie-ios/README.md

 #
 ### Supplying Images
-`AnimationView` uses `AnimationImageProvider` to retrieve the images for it's animation.
+`AnimationView` uses `AnimationImageProvider` to retrieve the images for its animation.
 An image provider can be supplied when the Animation View is initialized, or after by setting its `imageProvider` property.
 To force an AnimationView to reload its images call `reloadImages()` on the AnimationView.